Self-Organising Memristive Networks as Physical Learning Systems

 As self--adjusting to external stimuli mimics biological learning~\cite{Chialvo1999,Carbajal2022}, associative learning in SOMNs effectively provides a physical and material basis for cognition~\cite{Vahl2024,PershinDiVentra_assoc_2010}.
 Experimental and theoretical studies have demonstrated the capacity of SOMNs to emulate core cognitive functions, including associative memory and learning~\cite{PershinDiVentra_assoc_2010,Diaz-Alvarez_associative_2020} as well as working memory~\cite{loeffler2023neuromorphic}.
 Figure~\ref{fig:Phys-learning} schematically illustrates the learning loop: input stimuli perturb the SOMN; readouts are compared to targets; and corrective inputs guide reconfiguration through internal plasticity~\cite{Barrows2025unc}.
 Moreover, implementation of the $n$--back working memory task has revealed that short--term memory can be consolidated into long--term memory by applying both positive and negative feedback, in a manner similar to contrastive learning~\cite{loeffler2023neuromorphic,Chialvo1999,Movellan_1991_contrastive}.
 This metaplasticity is enabled by the heterogeneous and recurrent network connectivity~\cite{milano2023tomography}.

-Both positive and negative feedback enables SOMNs to adapt their electrical connectivity and conductance paths iteratively, to promote the emergence of robust functional mappings.
-This iterative correction process can be viewed as a form of evolutionary search, in which input--output feedback functions as a fitness signal, guiding the system toward functional configurations~\cite{Schuman2022evo, Mitchell1996}.
-In this view, learning resembles an adaptive exploration of the network’s dynamical state space, governed by error correction, constrained by physical laws and driven by environmental cues~\cite{Carbajal2022}.
+Both positive and negative feedback enable SOMNs to iteratively adapt their electrical connectivity and conductance pathways, thereby promoting the emergence of robust functional mappings.
+This iterative correction process can be viewed, by analogy with genetic algorithms, as a form of evolutionary search in which the agreement between the actual output and the desired target acts as a \textit{fitness signal}: configurations that reduce the output error are effectively reinforced, whereas less successful ones are suppressed or redirected~\cite{Schuman2022evo,Mitchell1996}.
+In this sense, learning can be interpreted as an adaptive exploration of the network's dynamical state space, driven by input--output feedback, constrained by physical laws, and shaped by environmental cues~\cite{Carbajal2022}.
 These mechanisms underscore that learning is not defined by task complexity, but rather by the system dynamics and efficiency of feedback.
 SOMNs bridge conventional and biological models, offering real--time adaptability, dynamic reconfiguration, and connectivity--driven behaviour~\cite{Chialvo1999, Carbajal2022}.
 A key open question is how many states can be learned and/or stored in these types of physical architectures?